Call Now For A Free Consultation (208) 322-7274

 Semi Truck Accident Lawyer

 Semi truck accident attorneys or tractor trailer accident lawyers at Parke Gordon Law Firm in Boise believe every client deserves fair representation against big insurance companies with deep pockets.
 Our semi truck accident attorneys are experienced in representing clients in accidents caused by semi trucks, big rigs, tractor trailers, or other commercial vehicles.
 Semi truck accidents can cause serious injuries and sometimes result in wrongful death claims.
 Special considerations are owed in handling a semi truck due to the special federal and state safety laws that regulate trucking companies and their drivers.

 Hire a Semi Truck Accident Lawyer Immediately

-Semi truck companies are required by federal law to keep documents about their trucks and their drivers but after a period of time, they may destroy those documents.
+Semi truck companies are required by federal law to keep documents about their trucks and their drivers for a period of time.
+After that time, they may destroy those documents.
 You need to hire a semi truck attorney immediately after a truck accident.
 Evidence needs to be preserved that can be used to demonstrate that the trucking company and its driver were negligent.
 An attorney can protect your rights by sending a special letter called a spoliation letter to the trucking company.
 After receipt of the letter, the trucking company will be forced to preserve the documents.
 If the documents show a pattern of willful and reckless behavior, you may be entitled to recover punitive damages.